Alan-samuel/OS-Linux-commands-Shell-script/README.md

 fi
 ```
 ## OUTPUT
+Enter the number
+121
+Number is Palindrome

+Enter the number
+123
+Number is not a Palindrome
 # RESULT:
-The CommaThe Commands are executed successfully.nds are executed successfully.
+The Commands are executed successfully.